KosmX/emotes/README.md

 <br>
 fabric: latest fabric implementation

-###Other implementation will be in a different branch/repo
+Other implementation will be in a different branch/repo -
 <br>

 oldJunk will be deleted, but I don't want to remove it before the refracting is done